infinum/frontend-handbook/Git.md

 ### Hotfix

 Hotfix branches are created if you need to immediately act upon an undesired state of a live production version.
-If a critical bug in production must be resolved immediately, a hotfix branch can be branched off from the master branch.
+If a critical bug in production must be resolved immediately, a hotfix branch can be branched off from `master` branch.
 Similar to the feature branches, the hotfix branches are named `hotfix/*`.
-The hotfix branch should be merged back into `master` and `development`.
+A hotfix branch should be merged back into `master` and `development`.

 ## Committing

 A commit should round up only the related changes.
 For example, fixing two different bugs should produce two separate commits.
-Small commits make it easier for other developers to understand the changes and roll them back if needed.
+Small, atomic commits make it easier for other developers to understand the changes and roll them back if needed.

-Committing often will keep your commits small and help you commit only related changes, it will also allow you to share your code more frequently with others.
+Committing often will keep your commits small and help you commit only related changes.
+It will also allow you to share your code more frequently with others.
 Furthermore, it will help with avoiding merge conflicts.

 Don't use `git add -A` to stage changes.
 If you have a lot of changes you can filter through them with `git add -p` and stage only relevant changes.